 If your baby suffered a brachial plexus injury at birth and you are interested in learning more about whether you have grounds for a medical malpractice claim contact a qualified Kentucky birth injury lawyer.

-At Wilt and Associates, PLLC, we are passionate about helping families get the justice they deserve.
+At Wilt Injury Lawyers, we are passionate about helping families get the justice they deserve.
 Call our office at 502-253-9110 or complete the quick contact form included at the bottom of this page when you are ready to schedule your free, no-obligation consultation.